dinschr/pod-json/README.md

-# POD-JSON – Print-on-Demand JSON & Order API
+# POD-JSON – Print-on-Demand JSON & Order API🇨🇭

 POD-JSON is a simple JSON format and HTTP API concept for sending print-on-demand T-Shirt orders from one machine to another.